peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ### Always Replace

 This replacement strategy is very simple, placing all emphasis on the second consideration.
-Any old entries are replaced immediately when a new entry is stored [[20]](#cite_note-20) .
+Any old entries are replaced immediately when a new entry is stored <a id="cite-note-20" href="#cite-ref-20">[20]</a> .